 This journey that I call going on a cycletrippin, started at my home in Amsterdam the Netherlands, the route took me all the way to Nordkap and back to Amsterdam.
 During the trip, I cycled through the Netherlands, Germany, Denmark, Norway, Finland, and Sweden.
-For the most part of the trip I cycled, I also used other means of transportation such as train services, bus services, and ferries when cycling was not possible due to a waterway or the weather caused problems.
+For the most part of the trip I cycled, I also used other means of transportation such as train services, bus services, and ferries when cycling was not possible due to a waterway or weather-caused problems.

-When I planned the trip, I divided my trip up into 5 stages, as I would use the break between the stages for rest.
+When I planned the trip, I divided my trip up into five stages, as I would use the break between the stages for rest.
 The is the first stage of the cycltrippin took me from Amsterdam to Bergen below is how I did that.

 Amsterdam to Gasselternijveen